 We are very fortunate at St Michael’s and St Bernadette’s to have a thriving music ministry with talented musicians and angelic voices that lead the music and singing at all three of our weekend Masses, special services and parish events.
 Members of the group are welcome to participate in any of the masses over the weekend to suit their needs.

 Music is an integral and important part of our liturgy celebration and our masses vary from traditional organ led music to keyboards, strings and wind instruments.
-We rehearse either before of after services with extra rehearsals for the bigger occasions – particularly around Easter and Christmas.
+We rehearse either before or after services with extra rehearsals for the bigger occasions – particularly around Easter and Christmas.

 New singers and musicians are always welcome to join us in celebrating our liturgy through music.
 No audition is required, just pop up to the choir after any of the masses and speak to one of the group or leave your details at the parish office.
 Whether you are just stepping out into the world of music, enjoy singing at mass or a seasoned musician / singer – come and join us!